-The compound 3,4-MDA has been established as having both stimulant and hallucinogenic properties $^{7-9,12,13}$ (MDA possesses a chiral center, and can exist as (R), (S), and (R,S) configuration.
-The S(+) enantiomer appears responsible for the stimulant effects of racemic (R,S)-MDA, whereas hallucinogenic activity is attributed to the R(-) enantiomer 7,13).
-In "drug discrimination" 3,4 studies using rats, relocation of the methylenedioxy bridge to give 2,3-MDA, produced an isomer which is reportedly only one-fifth as active as 3,4-MDA.
-Remarkably. however, rats trained to identify either stimulant or hallucinogenic effects could distinguish neither in 2,3-MDA 8,9 .
-N-Methylation of MDA, to give N-methyl MDA, de creases the duration of action of the analog 14 and appears to minimize or abolish the hallucinogenic aspect $^{6,12-15}$.
-N-Ethylation of MDA produces an analog which exhibits neither stimulant nor hallucinogenic effects in contrast.
-N-ethylation of amphetamine slightly reduces potency while retaining the stimulant effect of the parent compound.
+The compound 3,4-MDA has been established as having both stimulant and hallucinogenic properties [7-9,12,13].
+In "drug discrimination" [3,4] studies using rats, relocation of the methylenedioxy bridge to give 2,3-MDA, produced an isomer which is reportedly only one-fifth as active as 3,4-MDA [9].
+This isomer elicited a response in the animals indicating that they recognized the compound as 3,4-MDA.
+Remarkably, however, rats trained to identify either stimulant or hallucinogenic effects could distinguish neither in 2,3-MDA [8,9].
+N-Methylation of MDA, to give N-methyl MDA, decreases the duration of action of the analog [14] and appears to minimize or abolish the hallucinogenic aspect [6,12-15].
+N-Ethylation of MDA produces an analog which exhibits neither stimulant nor hallucinogenic effects.
+In contrast, N-ethylation of amphetamine slightly reduces potency while retaining the stimulant effect of the parent compound.

-Homologation of N-methyl MDA, to a butyl side chain, instills new CNS properties termed "entactogen" ^{14,16} and provides a compound devoid of hallucinogenic activity with little or no stimulant effect remaining 14.
-3,4-Methylenedioxyphenethylamine (MDPEA), the alpha-demethylation derivative of MDA. is without central effect in man^{1,13} at 200 mg.
+Homologation of N-methyl MDA, to a butyl side chain, instills new CNS properties termed "entactogen" [14, 16] and provides a compound devoid of hallucinogenic activity with little or no stimulant effect remaining [14].
+3,4-Methylenedioxyphenethylamine (MDPEA), the alpha-demethylation derivative of MDA, is without central effect in man [1,13] at 200 mg.
 These examples provide a prelude to the following discussion and illustrate the difficulty in predicting the effect that small structural changes will have on human CNS activity.
 With this in mind, the following SAR review should serve as a guide for assessing the potential, or lack of potential, for some form of CNS activity.
 Ideally, the assessments made by the forensic chemist, even if incorrect, will parallel those of the clandestine chemist.

 Table 1 presents many of the possible substitution patterns for MDA.
-Throughout this discussion 3,4-MDA will be considered the parent, or reference, compound ($\mathbf{R1} = \mathsf{CH_3}$, $\mathbf{R4} = \mathsf{CH_2}$, $\mathbf{R2}$, $\mathbf{R3}$, $\mathbf{R5}$ to $\mathbf{R11} = \mathsf{H}$), upon which the indicated modification is effected.
-When nonbridged phenylisopropylamines such as ephedrine, DOM, phentermine, or cathinone are being described, it should be recognized that the 3 and 4 ring positions in Table 1 are occupied by hydrogen or, as appropriate, the substituents shown for $\mathbf{R7}$, $\mathbf{R8}$, and $\mathbf{R9}$.
+Throughout this discussion 3,4-MDA will be considered the parent, or reference, compound ( $R1 = CH_3$ ; $R4 = CH_2$ ; R2, R3, R5 to R11 = H), upon which the indicated modification is effected.
+When nonbridged phenylisopropylamines such as ephedrine, DOM, phentermine, or cathinone are being described, it should be recognized that the 3 and 4 ring positions in Table 1 are occupied by hydrogen or, as appropriate, the substituents shown for R7, R8, and R9.